 Under the Proposed Action, the proposed solar facility would be constructed on the Project Site with direct impacts to certain types of wildlife habitat.
 Approximately 150 acres of forest habitat may be cleared within the 1,624-acre portion of the Project Site proposed for development.
 Approximately 91 acres (61 percent) of the impacted forest is the ruderal forest type.
 This forest type generally occurs in linear patches along field borders or streams and in smaller patches within the agricultural landscape and consists of early successional species, smaller trees, higher understory cover, and higher incidence of nonnative species.
 Although these areas may be linear or in smaller patches, they represent patches of refugia or corridors for movement for forest-dependent wildlife.
-The removal of forested habitat from the site would have direct and indirect effects on common migratory bird and mammal species that utilize wooded habitat on the site.
+The removal of forested habitat from the site would have direct and indirect effects on common wildlife species that utilize wooded habitat on the site.
 This would result in the temporary to long-term displacement of any wildlife (primarily common native or naturalized species) using the area.
-Direct effects to some individuals may occur if those individuals are immobile during the time of vegetation removal.
+Direct mortality could occur to some individuals if they are present during the time of vegetation removal, especially if they are immobile (e.g., eggs, nestlings).